hoprnet/simulations/README.md

 - `--endblock` (optional): The upper-bound block you want the checksum from.
 - `--blocksfile` (optional): A .json file to store the gathered blocks, events, and checksums in.
 Default is `blocks.json`.
 If provided and the file already exist, the module will try to load data from this file to save some execution and subgraph query time.
 - `--folder` (optional): A temp folder to store temporary subgraph query data.
 Once subgraph queries are done, content will be converted into a single file store at `blocksfile`.
 Default is `./_temp_results`.
+- `--no-update / -u` (optional): A flag that avoid updating local copy of blocks with onchain data.

 Workflow is as follow: is `blocksfile` file exist, will load data from it.
 Else, if data is available in `folder`, will load data from there and generate `blocksfile`.
 Else, logs will be gathered from subgraph, saved temporarly to `folder` and then converted to `blocksfile`.